 As we drove away from the supermarket, the car stereo mysteriously rejected the CD we were listening to and switched instead to a local radio station playing oppressively perky Lithuanian pop music.
 Palanga, it seemed, was such a powerful beacon of Lithuanianness that it refused to recognise strange-sounding foreign music that did not conform to its bouncy, flouncy, generic rhythms.
-Or at least that’s what I imagined until J said I had probably changed the stereo’s settings (I was playing about with it on the motorway) so that it was now programmed to switch to the first radio frequency to come into range.
+Or at least that’s what I thought until J said I had probably changed the stereo’s settings (I had been playing about with it on the motorway) and it was now programmed to tune into the strongest signal.

 We were staying at a guesthouse about 6km from Palanga that was so well hidden we got lost trying to find it.
 Laimas, the affable owner with the maladjusted gaze of a war veteran, explained that he wanted the place to feel as remote as possible so that his guests could truly relax.
 Wireless internet access, for example, was restricted from 11:00–13:00 and from 19:00–21:00 according to the quirky guidelines dangling from a peg on the coat rack (“If you feel like reading – do”).
 As our host gave us a tour of the grounds, I said ‘wow’ so much that his elderly dog probably thought I was trying to strike up a conversation with him (the poor thing was blind in one eye after a violent encounter with a stag).
 I was impressed by how much love Laimas had put into his tourist-harvesting homestead: it was a sprawling paean to local history, paganism and (naïve) art.
 The buildings were designed to look half Prussian and half Lithuanian (redbrick lower storeys, slatted upper storeys, decorative eaves).
 Trees were laced through with lights and budding with baubles.
 Scavenged fishing equipment had been transformed into abstract sculptures.
 And my personal favourite: an external wall of one of the outlandish outhouses was lined from top to bottom with empty bottles of alcohol.
 As I perused the labels, I greedily imbibed the spirit of all those happy memories.